 I then began to create artworks with the intention of leaving the wire mesh foundation in its raw form, while developing a re-galvanization process at the point of completion which serves to unify, protect, and enliven these sculptures.

 Born in Seattle, Washington, Anne Baxter moved to the East Coast to continue her education.
 She received her Bachelor of Arts degree from Colby College, Maine with a double major in Art and English.
 During this time, she also studied Art History and Literature at the University of Reading in England.

-On graduating from college, Baxter moved to New York and took an office job at The Whitney Museum of American Art, at which time she studied drawing & anatomy at The Art Students League.
+Upon graduating from college, Baxter moved to New York where she studied drawing & anatomy at The Art Students League.
 It was during this period that she created two large-scale works in what would become her signature medium, wire mesh.

 She then moved to Paris and became a student at the Ecole des Beaux-Arts, graduating with Honors (félicitations du jury) and a four-year Fine Arts Degree in Sculpture.
 Her work was the subject of the ENSBA’s first one-person student publication, “Traces 2.”
 She was the recipient of various awards during this period, including a technology-based award from Le Figaro and La Compagnie Bancaire.